And Jesus increased in wisdom and stature, and in favour with God and man. Luke 2:52.

 God's promise is, “Ye shall be holy; for I am holy.”
 Holiness is the reflection of God's glory.
 But in order to reflect this glory, we must cooperate with God.
 Heart and mind must be emptied of all that leads to wrong.
 The Word of God must be read and studied with a sincere desire to gain from it spiritual strength.
 This Word is the Bread of heaven.
 Those who receive it, and make it a part of their lives, grow strong in the strength of God.
 Our sanctification is God's object in all His dealing with us.
 He has chosen us from eternity, that we may be holy.
 Christ declares, “This is the will of God, even your sanctification.”
 Is it your will, also, that your desires and inclinations shall be brought into conformity to the divine will? ...

 Living the life of the Saviour, overcoming every selfish desire, fulfilling bravely and cheerfully our duty to God and to those around us—this makes us more than conquerors.
-This prepares us to stand before the great white throne free from spot or wrinkle, having washed our robes of character, and made them white in the blood of the lamb.
+This prepares us to stand before the great white throne free from spot or wrinkle, having washed our robes of character, and made them white in the blood of the Lamb.—The Signs of the Times, March 30, 1904.

 PREV SELECT TODAY NEXT